“They’re onions,” he said. “No, they’re garlic,” she said.

 Another way to grow shallots is to interplant them with spring greens.
 After you harvest the early greens the shallots will have plenty of room to grow.

 Shallots like well-drained soil that is high in organic matter.
-Mulch well to control weeds and conserve moisture.
-After the bulbs swell remove the mulch so the sun can ripen the bulbs.
+Too much moisture in the soil will cause the shallots to rot.
+It’s best not to mulch around shallots.
+If you have to mulch to control weeds, be sure to remove the mulch after the bulbs swell so the sun can ripen the bulbs.

 Shallot Pests and Diseases